ufz/ogs/web/content/docs/tools/meshing-submeshes/extract-surface/index.md

 - The normal of the surface that should be extracted is given by the arguments `-x`, `-y` and `-z`.
 The default normal is (0,0,-1).
 - The command line option `-a` can be used to specify the allowed deviation of the normal of the surface element from the given normal.
 - The data arrays added to the surface mesh by using the options `--face-property-name` (default value 'bulk_face_ids'), `--element-property-name` (default value 'bulk_element_ids'), and `--node-property-name` (default value 'bulk_node_ids') are used in other tools (for instance in [ComputeNodeAreasFromSurfaceMesh]({{< ref "compute-node-areas-from-surface-mesh" >}})) and is required for flux calculations during a simulation run of OpenGeoSys.
-- The switch 'ascii-output' produces vtu-files containing the data in human readable ASCII format instead of binary format.
+- The switch 'ascii-output' produces VTU files containing the data in human readable ASCII format instead of binary format.

 ## Example